Iran boosts uranium enrichment over Israel's 'terrorism' | DW | 13.04.2021

-Tehran says it will produce 60%-enriched uranium as "revenge" for Sunday's attack that it blames on Israel.
-World powers are trying to broker a possible compromise that would revive the 2015 nuclear accord.
+Tehran says it will enrich uranium to 60% as "revenge" for an attack on Sunday that the government blames on Israel.
+World powers are trying to broker a compromise that would revive the 2015 nuclear accord.

 Iranian President Hassan Rouhani (center, wearing white headgear) came to power promising to improve ties with the West

-Iran's President Hassan Rouhani said Wednesday its decision to boost uranium enrichment to 60% was a response to Israel's "terrorism," days after an attack on its Natanz nuclear facility.
+On Wednesday, President Hassan Rouhani said the Iranian government's decision to boost uranium enrichment to 60% was a response to Israel's "terrorism" days after an attack on the Natanz nuclear facility.

 "What you did was nuclear terrorism.
-What we do is legal," he added.
+What we do is legal," he said.

-Iran on Tuesday said it would start producing 60%-enriched uranium, which could bring Tehran a step closer to building a nuclear bomb.
+On Tuesday, Iran's government announced that it would start enriching uranium to 60%, which could bring the country a step closer to building a nuclear bomb.

 The announcement comes after the Islamic Republic accused Israel of being behind Sunday's attack on Natanz, a key atomic site.